-Brian has always loved wood as a natural element especially that which exhibits unusual and highly figurative properties.
-Brian utilizes these attributes in many and varied shapes and forms both of practical and ornamental use.
+Brian has always loved wood as a natural element especially that which exhibits unusual and highly figurative properties which can be utilized in many varied shapes and forms, both of practical and ornamental use.

-Native timbers are his favourites from the ubiquitous river red gum to the renowned Tasmanian huon pine.
-He is a member of the International Wood Collectors Society.
-Brian also enjoys using a solution of rusty nails and vinegar to ebonise some aspects of his articles along with various texturing forms and patterns.
+Native timbers are his favourites from the ubiquitous River Red Gum to the renowned Tasmanian Huon Pine and enjoys using a solution of rusty nails and vinegar to ebonise some aspects of his articles along with various texturing forms and patterns.

 Brian’s lidded containers epitomize the fine detailed work of both hollowed vessels and accentuated finials.
 The smooth flowing shapes and delicate lids are the hallmark of Brian’s craftsmanship.
-In more recent times, Brian has crafted larger platters, bowls, vases and off-centre pieces.
+In more recent times, larger platters, bowls, vases and off-centre pieces have been crafted.

 For the first time Brian exhibited several wood articles in various categories in the 2018 Australian Woodturning Exhibition in Melbourne, with over 400 exhibits.
-He was placed in first, second and third in several sections and received an award for the best acacia, a figured vase made from Victorian Blackwood.
+He was placed first, second and third in several sections, receiving an award for the Best Acacia, a figured vase made from Victorian Blackwood.